Montreal Crusader Castle in Jordan – The Fortress That Took 2 Years to Conquer

-The Montreal Crusader Castle is located in the town of Shoubak, somewhat to the south of the Dead Sea basin which forms a part of the Jordanian-Israeli border.
+The Montreal Crusader Castle is not a standard fixture in our Egypt and Jordan tours, but it is nonetheless a lovey place to visit.
+It is located in the town of Shoubak, somewhat to the south of the Dead Sea basin which forms a part of the Jordanian-Israeli border.
 In Arabic, the ruins of the Montreal Crusader Castle are called Shoubak or Shawbak, named after the town in which they are located.

 The castle which sits on the top of a cone-shaped hill was commissioned by Baldwin I of Jerusalem in 1115.
 Today, not much remains of the original castle but it is still nonetheless well-worth a visit, particularly if you are going to be passing through Jordan’s Ma’an Governorate.